Licensed in All 50 States Letters Accepted Nationwide 100% Money-Back Guarantee

 • Damage to the reputation and access rights of legitimate service dog teams

-Only represent your dog as a service animal if they are specifically trained to perform disability-related tasks for you.
+Only represent your dog as a service animal if it is specifically trained to perform disability-related tasks for you.

 Health Code Regulations